Scourgeofhell9012/DC101_Game_LastnameFirstname/README.md

 # DC101_Game_LastnameFirstname
-This game is called whack a mole
+This game is called whack a mole made with coding with simple design